thabobosvark/HPC-Workshop/tutorial3/README.md

 - Your output currently goes to the terminal.
 Change your configuration such that it goes into a file called ```Tutorial3.out``` instead.
 - Your benchmark currently runs multiple tests with a single call.
 Change the configuration to run only one test.
 - Your BLAS library, Atlas, is not the best choice.
 Try using a different set of libraries, such as Lapack or OpenBLAS.
-- Your MPI is outdated.
-Try compiling OpenMPI from source in order to get a more up-to-date version.<br>
 Upload ```HPL.dat```, ```xhpl```and your result to ```.../tut3/task/```.
 Include a file called ```improvements.txt``` containing a list of changes you have made.
 Any improvements not listed will be considered incomplete.<br>
 Scores will be compared across teams.
 The benchmark score will be marked upwards for the following checkpoints:
-- Output automatically goes into ```Tutorial3.out```: +2.0000e00
+- Output automatically goes into ```Tutorial3.out```: +3.0000e-01
-- Benchmark only runs a single test: +3.0000e00
+- Benchmark only runs a single test: +4.0000e-01
-- Benchmark uses different BLAS libraries (library files uploaded to repo): +8.0000e00
+- Benchmark uses different BLAS libraries: +7.0000e-01
-- Benchmark uses MPI compiled from source, version >= v4.0.0: +1.2000e01